aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/row/_index.md

 ### getFirstDataCell() {#getFirstDataCell--}

+<b>@deprecated.</b> Please use the 'firstDataCell' property instead.
 Gets the first non-blank cell in the row.

 ```javascript
 getFirstDataCell() : Cell;